Youmahssane/Planner/README.md

  - ...

 in the backend-end for the token you need to install :
-- Microsoft.IdentityModel.JsonWebTokens
-- Microsoft.IdentityModel.Tokens
-- System.IdentityModel.Tokens.Jwt
+- Install-Package System.IdentityModel.Tokens.Jwt
-- Microsoft.AspNet.SignalR
+-  Install-Package Microsoft.AspNet.SignalR

 on the file Planner install module and signalr and jquery :
 - npm i